Multi-Instance Multi-Label Learning: Solving MIML Problems by Degeneration

 The MIML learning task, i.e., to learn a function $f: 2^\mathcal{X} \to 2^\mathcal{Y}$, can be transformed into a multi-label learning task, i.e., to learn a function $f_{MLL}: \mathcal{Z} \to 2^\mathcal{Y}$.
 For any ${\bm z}_i \in \mathcal{Z}$, $f_{MLL}({\bm z}_i) = f_{MIML}(X_i)$ if ${\bm z}_i = \phi(X_i)$, $\phi: 2^\mathcal{X} \to \mathcal{Z}$.
 The proper labels for a new example $X^*$ can be determined according to $Y^* = f_{MLL}(\phi(X^*))$.
 This multi-label learning task can be further transformed into a traditional supervised learning task, i.e., to learn a function $f_{SISL}: \mathcal{Z} \times \mathcal{Y} \to \{-1, +1\}$.
 For any $y \in \mathcal{Y}$, $f_{SISL}({\bm z}_i, y) = +1$ if $y \in Y_i$ and $-1$ otherwise.
 That is, $f_{MLL}({\bm z}_i) = \{ y | f_{SISL}({\bm z}_i, y) = +1\}$.
 Here the mapping $\phi$ can be implemented with {\it constructive clustering} which was proposed by Zhou and Zhang \cite{Zhou:Zhang2007} in transforming multi-instance bags into traditional single-instances.
 Note that other kinds of mappings can also be used here.

 \end{itemize}

 In the rest of this section we will propose two MIML algorithms, \textsc{MimlBoost} and \textsc{MimlSvm}. \textsc{MimlBoost} is an illustration of Solution A, which uses \textit{category-wise decomposition} for the A1 step in Fig.~\ref{fig:twosolution} and \textsc{MiBoosting} for A2; \textsc{MimlSvm} is an illustration of Solution B, which uses \textit{clustering-based representation transformation} for the B1 step and \textsc{MlSvm} for B2.
 Other MIML algorithms can be developed by taking alternative options.
+Both \textsc{MimlBoost} and \textsc{MimlSvm} are quite simple.
+We will see that for dealing with complicated objects with multiple semantic meanings, good performance can be obtained under the MIML framework even by using such simple algorithms.
+This demonstrates that the MIML framework is very promising, and we expect better performance can be achieved in the future if researchers put forward more powerful MIML algorithms.